 Meanwhile, with a Roth 401k, you pay taxes before you make contributions.

-The good news is that when it comes time to take withdrawals in retirement, the money is 100% tax free.
+The good news is that when it comes time to withdraw money in retirement, it is 100% tax-free.

 With both account types, there are required minimum distributions you need to take once you reach age 72.